 Danielle Durrans, Chair of North Halifax Partnership said,

 “Community-led commissioning is a proven, effective way of ensuring that every pound is spent wisely.
 Local people know what works in their communities, where the gaps are, and what we should be spending money on.

 “This fund is for two years initially but will enable Staying Well to support and strengthen existing community groups to develop and sustain projects to meet the need locally, and we will be working with the Community Foundation for Calderdale and our partners to hopefully attract further money to sustain these local budgets in each area.”

-Work will start in October in each ward to develop community-led local steering groups with an aim for the fund to go live in all areas by April 2018.
+Work has already started in each ward to develop community-led local steering groups with an aim for the fund to go live from April 2018.

 If you would be interested in joining a community panel in your area, please contact email@example.com

 The Community Foundation For Calderdale is a philanthropic advisor to individual donors and local businesses, a strategic grantmaking Foundation and community leader. www.cffc.co.uk